joseph-greiner/tridex_mods/hardware_z_adjuster/README.md

 # Hardware z adjustment using double tap

 This small modification adds hardware adjustable z height adjustment for the T1 carriage.
+My testing has shown it to be very consistent, even after travelling across hundreds of miles of US interstate.

 ## Requirements: